 I cut the triangles so that they fit together like a puzzle piece, or interlocking monster teeth.

 One candy corn right-side-up, another candy corn upside-down, right-side-up, right-side-down...

 How do you frost Gluten Free Halloween Cookies?

 I made a big batch of my buttercream frosting and separated it into small disposable bowls.

 (If you are making dairy free or vegan Halloween Sugar Cookies, use my fluffy vegan buttercream frosting.)

 Then I grabbed all of the butter knifes from our cutlery drawer and went crazy!

 Don't forget the sprinkles.

-I hope my gluten free Halloween sugar cookie recipe shows you how easy it is to bake and decorate Halloween sugar cookies and inspires you to get into the kitchen and make your own!
+I hope my gluten free Halloween cookie recipe shows you how easy it is to bake and decorate Halloween cookies and inspires you to get into the kitchen and make your own!

-If you want another Halloween twist on my gluten free sugar cookies, check out my gluten free candy corn sugar cookies!
+If you want another Halloween twist on gluten free cookies, check out my gluten free candy corn cookies!
 They have gluten free candy corn in them.